yfluo914/ClashRule/README.md

 # Clash Rule

-Rules and config files for clash core.
+Rules and configuration files for clash core.